sand-bird/menagerie-docs/docs/conditions.md

 ### Global Variables

 Structurally, you can think of *Menagerie* as a thing of two complimentary halves.
-Entites -- anything defined using data files -- make up one half.
-The other half is "the system", or "the game": mostly, it handles the logic that makes things run, but it also holds quite bit of *state* -- that is, variables that describe things about it.
-These are **global variables**.
+[Entities](/terminology/#entity-entity) -- anything defined using data files -- make up one half.
+The other half is "the system", or "the game", which handles the logic that makes things run.
+But it also contain quite bit of *state* -- that is, variables that describe things about it.
+Conditions will often depend on some aspect of the game's state, so they must be able to access it somehow.
+That's where **global variables** come in.

 !!! trivia
     **State** is another programming term -- when we use it to describe software constructs, anyway.
 Really, though, it applies to anything: the state of a door (open or closed, locked or unlocked, oiled or creaky); the state of a relationship; the state of the union; a person's mental or emotional state.
 (Not the political concept of a state, though -- that one's different.)